JamieS56/Milestone-Project-2/README.md

 ![Start button testing](./assets/images/testing/start-button-2.png)

+#### Inteaded function:

-The start button makes the difficulty buttons visible.
-This allows you to select the difficulty to start the game.
-The start button's display turns to 'none' as the
+The start button makes the difficulty buttons visible allowing you to select the difficulty to start the game.

-'hidden' feature made replacing the button with the restart button hard to style when 'hidden'.
-It then returns to a start button again and restart buttons display turns to 'none' when game is finished.
+#### Bugs I had:

+When hidden the start button was in the way fo the restart button making styling difficult.

+#### Fixes:

+I used `display: none` rather than ` display: hidden`.
+This meant the start button didn't take up space on the screen.

 #### How to test:

 When the page is loaded click on the start button and you will see the difficulty buttons appear.
 You wil also find that if the rules popup is open, and you click start, the rules page will close and vice versa.

 ### Difficulty buttons: